FlowersLib Logo

 Morphology and Characteristics

-The upper surface is dark green, often glossy, while the underside is lighter in color.
-The terminal leaflet has a stalk, while the lateral leaflets barely have any.
-The leafstalk is long, carrying scattered thorns and glandular hairs.
-The stipules are mostly adnate to the leafstalk, with only the tip parting to form an ear shape, their edges often have glandular hairs.
+The adaxial surface is dark green and often glossy, while the abaxial surface is lighter in color.
+The terminal leaflet is petiolulate, while lateral leaflets are nearly sessile.
+The rachis bears scattered prickles and glandular hairs.
+Stipules are mostly adnate to the petiole, with only the apices free and auriculate, their margins often glandular-ciliate.

-The flowers, few in clusters, rarely solitary, measure 4-5 cm in diameter; the pedicel is 2.5-6 cm long, nearly hairless or glandular-haired.
-The sepals are ovate with a caudate tip, sometimes leaf-like, often with feathery incisions along the edges, rarely entire, hairless on the outside, densely coated with long soft hairs on the inside.
+Flowers are borne in few-flowered clusters, occasionally solitary, and measure 4-5 cm in diameter.
+The pedicel is 2.5-6 cm long, glabrous or glandular-pubescent.
+Sepals are ovate with a caudate apex, sometimes foliaceous, often with pinnate incisions along the margins, rarely entire.
+They are glabrous externally and densely tomentose internally.

 Methods for Cultivating the Chinese Rose